jhauret/eben/README.md

 ## Obtain your trained EBEN model

 ### Option 1: download the pre-trained model discussed in [the article](https://arxiv.org/abs/2210.14090)
-You already have it in the project: `generator.ckpt`, only 7Mo.
+You already have it in the project: `src/generator.ckpt`, only 7Mo.

 ### Option 2: train your own model from scratch
 #### Download [French Librispeech](https://arxiv.org/abs/2012.03411)